n8layman/n8layman.github.io/_posts/2025-02-14-Why-are-there-so-many-Python-package-managers?.md

 jupyter notebooks or training models) in a way that’s easily shareable with colleagues.

-While it’s true that pixi seems newer than some alternatives, its could help me resolving a lot of my package management needs simply and easiy.
+While it’s true that pixi seems newer than some alternatives, it could help me resolving a lot of my package management needs simply and easily.
 And its unique ability to handle both R and Python ecosystems made it the clear choice for my transition to a multi-language data science workflow.
 I expect there will still be some friction but I gotta admit,